Kelephan pony

 History:

 Is shrouded in unknown.
 It's unclear what is origin of highbornes.
 There's speculation that highborne ancestry are forest krofi horses, but there's not much evidence to it.
 It's highly possible that elven breeders know origin of their ponies, but they keep the secret well guarded.
-Most spread theory is, that elves stole highborn ancestors from dwarves, thus they keep it secret and dwarves do not speak if it as it's great shame.
+Most spread theory is, that elves stole highborn ancestors from dwarves, thus they keep it secret and dwarves do not speak of it, as it's great shame.
 This theory also is reason, why are highbornes classified as "kelephan ponies" since Kelepha is only continent where wild ponies are found.
 Even though highbornes don't have cleft hooves like rest of kelephans.

 Domestic behavior:

 Highbornes don't have wild behavior, because they are all domesticated.
 It's safe to say that elves did some highly sophisticated selective breeding, maybe with addition of some unnatural genetic tweaking, because they removed a lot of horse behavior traits and made highbornes into something after their own taste.
 Highbornes are fashionable.
-It seems that unlike regular horses highbornes see all colors and there are combination that they love or hate (they can be very hard to be saddled or bridled if they don't like colors of equipment).
+It seems that unlike regular horses highbornes see all colors and there is combination that they love or hate (They can be very hard to be saddled or bridled if they don't like colors of equipment).
 One color all highbornes absolutely adore is blue.
 The adoration is performed mostly by rubbing head at blue items or taking blue items as toys.

 There's no need to separate stallions and mares, because highbornes will mate only in absolute privacy.
 Also they tend to stick in pairs and herd does best if there's equal number of stallions and mares.
 But there is hierarchy.
 It's not based on power, but on elegance.
 The most elegant one is leader and has priority with picking of partner for next mating.
 If it comes to fight, highbornes try to ground their opponent, ideally into something that will stain opponents' coat or ruin mane.